BDC Hamburger Icon

 1. Offer health and wellness benefits to remote employees.

-Health and wellness benefits are desirable for in-house and remote teams.
-They’re also crucial for businesses because healthy employees tend to be more productive.
+Health and wellness benefits are desirable for both in-house and remote teams.
+They’re also crucial for businesses, because healthy employees tend to be more productive.

-While many companies offer the best employee benefits and insurance plans, businesses with remote workers in various locations – and even countries – might find managing insurance packages challenging.
-Plus, health insurance plans can be costly for startups and small businesses.
+Businesses with remote workers in various locations — and even countries — may find managing insurance packages challenging though.
+Plus, health insurance costs can be prohibitive for startups and small businesses.

-Consider allocating monthly health allowances for your remote employees.
-For example, you could cover 75 percent of your team’s membership fees for sports, gyms or other physical activities.
+As an alternative, consider allocating monthly health allowances for your remote employees.
+You could, for example, cover a portion of your remote team’s membership fees for sports, gyms or other physical activities.

 TipBottom line